Anxious, Fearful Children

 Positive psychology or the role of virtues in the treatment of childhood disorders is a new area in the mental health field.
 However, growth in virtues has been viewed in western civilization, until recently, as being essential to the healthy character development of children in the home, school and community.

 Forgiveness is a highly effective virtue in diminishing the excessive anger that is associated in most childhood anxiety disorders.
-In addition, growth in trust and in responsible parenting is effective in decreasing anxiety and fear in children.
-Responsible parenting involves understanding the needs of children for severe attachment relationships with a father and a mother and responding to that need even if it involves self-denial or living a more simple lifestyle.
+In addition, growth in trust and in responsible parenting are effective in decreasing anxiety and fear in children.
+Responsible parenting involves understanding the needs of children for close, comforting and secure attachment relationships with a father and a mother and responding to that need even if it involves self-denial or living a more simple lifestyle.

 Further information about addressing excessive anxiety is available on our anxiety chapter, www.maritalhealing.com/conflicts/anxiousspouse.php, and our webinar on anxiety, www.maritalhealing.com/angryspousewebinar.php.